Inspiration & Knowledge Sharing

 My passion for adventuring began during an extended journey to New Zealand.
 Over a period of four months, I completed several of the “Great Walks”, kayaked in both glacier lakes and in the fjords, scrambled a volcano, did my first glacier walk, and submerged myself in a steel cage as a dozen Blue Sharks and one Mako circled, probed, and nibbled.
 It was the beginning of a fascination with exploring epic landscapes that a return to the farmlands of Southwestern Ontario couldn't possibly support.

-So I moved out west to Alberta; and to a few hours drive away from the Canadian Rockies.
+So I moved out west to Alberta, and to within ‘a few hours’ drive from the majestic Canadian Rockies.

 My first year saw few adventures, but a brief trip to the Marmot Basin ski area introduced me to Jasper National Park and rekindled a longing to go everywhere and see everything.
 During that trip, a vague recommendation led me to take a detour up to Pyramid Lake; a beautiful area just north of the town of Jasper.
 A photo I took there (shown in the header above) soon became my desktop wallpaper of choice and, between making maps for work, I would often look at Pyramid Mountain, imagining potential climbing routes.